CooperBuckingham/HHgHolders.js/README.md

 10. Values
   a. the xy grid for positioning on the screen, and in Holders is 0,0 centric (default point dimension is 1920/1080)
   b. time is always in seconds
-  c. colors are always eventually in a HHgRGBA object, but most classes and functions will take HSL, RGB, or Hex values
+  c. colors are always eventually in a HHgColorRGBA object, but most classes and functions will take HSL, RGB, or Hex values
     ca. this just means that passing in arguments other than a color object will result in a conversion step.
   d. all position/rotation/scale values are in points, so 1 or 1.5 or .044567. no strings, no trailing "px", etc.
     da. the engine will handle all of the conversions in the scene.
-You can modify rounding behavior there though.
+You can modify rounding behavior there though if you must.

 11. Mouse and Touch
   a. there are built in mouse and touch handlers on HHgMouse.js, the engine will use the correct ones based on device type.
-  b. you should not need to touch HHgMouse.js, instead, override the existing HHgHolder methods:
+  b. you should not need to modify HHgMouse.js, instead, override the existing HHgHolder methods:
     doMouseDown(); doMouseUp(); doStartMouseMove(); doMouseMove(); doEndMouseMove();
   c. the engine calculates a holder as 'touched' based on z-index and canvas pixel alpha;
-    ca. but a Holder must have mouseable set to true, which is set to false by default. someHolder.setMouseable(true);
+    -note: if a holder is set to mouseable, but has no canvas, then the holder width and height will be used. ca. but a Holder must have mouseable set to true, which is set to false by default. someHolder.setMouseable(true);
   d. for a holder to recieve the move events, it must be set to draggable.